delay4now/main/gandhi-quotes-01.md

 > GANDHI: I mean a day of prayer and fasting.
 But of course no work could be done, no buses, no trains, no factories, no administration.
 The country would stop.

 ### Quote 12
-> SMUTS: I have thought of calling for a Royal Commission to "investigate" the new legislation.
-I think I could guarantee they would recommend the Act be repealed.
->
-> GANDHI: I congratulate them.
->
-> SMUTS:  But they might also recommend that future Indian immigration be severely restricted, even stopped.
->
-> GANDHI: Immigration was not an issue on which we fought.
-It would be wrong of us to make it one now that we, we are in a position of advantage.

-### Quote 13
 > GANDHI: They are preparing for war.
 I will not support it, but I do not intend to take advantage of their danger.
 >
 > PATEL: That's when you take advantage.